(Disclosure: Some of the links below may be affiliate links)

 There is something fundamental about growing your income.
 You need to be careful not to fall into the lifestyle inflation trap.
 If you earn more but spend more, you will not reach Financial Independence faster.

 On the other hand, if you grow your income and keep at the same level of expenses, you will easily reach Financial Independence much faster.
 That is one of the major differences between growing your income and reducing your expenses.

 3. Invest in the stock market

-The best way to fight inflation is to invest your money and not let rot into a bank account.
+The best way to fight inflation is to invest your money and not let it rot into a bank account.
 Of course, you should smartly invest your money.
 Most people trying to reach Financial Independence are investing in low-cost index funds.
 Investing in individual stocks is often too risky, and nobody can time the market over a long period.
 You never know if a stock will go up or down.
-So it makes no sense to invest in a single stock in the hope of profit.
+So it makes no sense to invest in a single stock hoping for profit.

 With these extra returns and a hedge against inflation, you can reach Financial Independence significantly faster.
 Many people are doing that.

 I am also investing most of my savings into the stock market.
 I do not try to time the market.
 It is not a game I can win.
 Therefore, I only invest in low-fee index funds.